ArenKDesai/Aren-s-Notes/Photosynthesis.md

 3. One 3-C PGAL is used to synthesize glucose
 4. Other 5 PGAL molecules are recycled back to RuBP (uses ATP) So it takes 2 cycles of Calvin cycle to make 1 molecule of glucose.

+## Variations of Photosynthesis
+C3: the stomata opens during the day, taking in CO2.